elastic/examples/ElasticStack_CDC_nutrition_exercise_patterns/README.md

 ### We would love to hear from you!
 If you run into issues running this example or have suggestions to improve it, please use Github issues to let us know.
 Have an easy fix?
 Submit a pull request.
 We will try our best to respond in a timely manner!

-Have you created interesting examples using the ELK stack?
+Have you created interesting examples using the Elastic Stack?
 Looking for a way to share your amazing work with the community?
 We would love to include your awesome work here.
 For more information on how to contribute, check out the **[Contribution](https://github.com/elastic/examples#contributing)** section!